Parks Victoria Board

 - Park Planning, Commercial and Engagement Committee

-John currently holds the positions of Chair of Destination Phillip Island Regional Tourism Board, Chair of the Victoria Government’s Visitor Economy Ministerial Advisory Committee and Deputy Chair of William Angliss Institute Australia's specialist Food, Tourism, Hospitality and Events educator.
-John is Victoria’s longest continuous serving Tourism, Major Events and Gaming Minister with 28 years’ experience in Public Policy, Government and Governance at International, National, State and Local Government level.
+John currently holds the positions Chair of Destination Phillip Island Regional Tourism Board, and Deputy Chair of William Angliss Institute Australia's specialist Food, Tourism, Hospitality and Events educator.
+John is Victoria’s longest continuous serving Tourism, Major Events and Gaming Minister with 30 years’ experience in Public Policy, Government and Governance at International, National, State and Local Government level.
 He is a former Minister for Multicultural Affairs, Racing, Major Projects and Employment and a former Member of the ‘Cleanevent’ Advisory Board, one of Australia’s largest events businesses at the time.
 He was a local Councillor and Mayor of the then City of Berwick and Executive of the Municipal Association of Victoria.
-He was also the former Chair and Deputy Chair of the Victorian Parliament Environment and Natural Resources Committee.
+He is the former Chair of the Victoria Government’s Visitor Economy Ministerial Advisory Committee 2015-2019 and former Chair and Deputy Chair of the Victorian Parliament Environment and Natural Resources Committee.

 Lisa Marty (Deputy Chair)